HenningSchaar/lavina-doc/1_text.md

 # Conclusion

-Lavina provides composers with tools to navigate 3D audio compositions in a way, that doesn't directly involve them manipulating sound sources resulting in an intuitive workflow with spatial compositions.
+Lavina provides composers with tools to navigate 3D audio compositions in a way, that doesn't directly involve them manipulating sound sources, resulting in an intuitive workflow with spatial compositions.
 The possibilities given by the option to use envelopes to control every aspect of the swarms behaviour and sound are sufficient for individual expression, while retaining the nature of swarm behaviour at the core of every composition created with Lavina.

-At this stage, the software is using a manageable amount of computing resources but can not therefore correctly simulate all important aspects of audio spatialisation.
+At this stage, the software is using a manageable amount of computing resources but therefore cannot correctly simulate all important aspects of audio spatialisation.
 This makes differentiation between particles difficult, especially in binaural listening environments.

 As all processing in Lavina happens in real time, applications which involve real time performance aspects could be explored, thus creating the possibility for improvisational approaches to spatial audio.